draialexis/rabbit_island/README.md

 ## Warning

-_**Needs further optimization**, please be aware that these rabbits breed like... uh ... llamas or something.
-There may be situations where predators can't keep them down, which means the population will keep growing exponentially, which means iterating through the model's `run` function will keep taking exponentially more time._
+_**Needs further optimization**, please be aware that these rabbits breed like... uh ... llamas or something._ There may be situations where predators can't keep them down, which means the population will keep growing exponentially, which means iterating through the model's `run` function will keep taking exponentially more time.
+This program prevents populations from rising above `Integer.MAX_VALUE`

 ## Compilation and execution